 Recipes prepared with mint

-It is mainly used in sweets and soft drinks.
+However, it is mainly used in sweets and soft drinks.
 From ice cream to ice-lime to mint granite, from cocktails to bitters, thanks to its thirst quenching and refreshing power and its digestive action.

 But not only that, just think of the famous tea typical of Middle Eastern countries: served hot it helps to combat the sense of thirst and refresh, thanks to the presence of menthol.